Tracktion/choc/README.md

 - A handy [SmallVector](./containers/choc_SmallVector.h) class which offers a std::vector interface but has pre-allocated internal storage.
 - One of those [aligned memory block](./containers/choc_AlignedMemoryBlock.h) classes that you always end up needing for some reason.
 - Everyone hates COM, but sometimes you need some [COM helper classes](./containers/choc_COM.h) to hide the ugliness.
-- A range of atomic FIFOs, and a handy [variable size object FIFO](./containers/choc_VariableSizeFIFO.h) for handling queues of heterogenous objects without locking.
-- A lock-free [dirty list](./containers/choc_DirtyList.h) for efficiently queueing up objects that need some attention.

 #### GUI